top of page

 Assisting you in all matters related to family law, separation, parenting, child/spousal support, property division, and divorce.

-If you are unfortunately going through a relationship/marriage breakdown, we can assist you in an empathetic and judgment free way to navigate all the relevant matters to a separation/divorce, including child support, partner/spousal support (commonly known as “alimony”), parenting, and property division.
+If you are unfortunately going through a relationship/marriage breakdown, I can assist you in an empathetic and judgment free way to navigate all the relevant matters to a separation/divorce, including child support, partner/spousal support (commonly known as “alimony”), parenting, and property division.

 Image of two dads reading to their daughter a childrens book.
 JKB Law family and divorce law.
 Families in transition and your path to resolution.

-We can help you at the start of your relationship by preparing a cohabitation or marriage agreement (commonly referred to as a “prenup”).
+I can help you at the start of your relationship by preparing a cohabitation or marriage agreement (commonly referred to as a “prenup”).

 Image of two dads reading to their daughter a childrens book.
 JKB Law family and divorce law.
 Families in transition and your path to resolution.